LittleB0xes/Dailyrium/Unexpected_Journey/README.md

 - Some project structure change... psychological instability.
 - Create a `puppet_master` function for living entities management.
 - Improve the move action management.
 Now, entity can't go on cell that is non crossable **AND** when the cell is occupied by another entity.
+- Create a FOV. but i think it needs to be improved...
+Perhaps i will put it in the engine puppet master function (and add an seen property for living entity).
+Actually it's in main.
+At least, i can improve it with `any()` iterartor.